Eomm/fastify-raw-body/README.md

 app.register(require('fastify-raw-body'), {
   field: 'rawBody', // change the default request.rawBody property name
   global: false, // add the rawBody to every request. **Default true**
-  encoding: 'utf8', // set it to false to set rawBody as a Buffer **Default utf8**
+  encoding: 'utf8' // set it to false to set rawBody as a Buffer **Default utf8** })
-  runFirst: true // get the body before any preParsing hook change/uncompress it. **Default false** })

 app.post('/', {